Stamped Concrete: An Alternative Flooring Choice (Category: Construction and

 If you are looking for a unique, durable flooring material stamped concrete may be right for you!
 In the past, homeowners could only choose between hardwood floors, tile, or carpet.
 Today, there are a host of products on the market to suit your needs.
 Stamped concrete offers a variety of patterns and an unending list of possibilities.

 What is stamped concrete?
 Stamped concrete involves using patterned stamps that are applied to wet concrete to produce the design of your choice.
 Some popular pattern choices are brick, flagstone, slate, and tile.
-Ask your local construction business about the services offered.
+Ask your bathroom and kitchen remodeling contractors about the services offered.
 Your contractor or construction company will let you know about the details.
 While the concrete is wet, the contractor will apply the stamps in a set pattern over the area.
 When the stamp is lifted from the surface, it has imprinted the concrete with the design.
 Multiple stamps can be used to create any combination you can imagine!

 Where can this product can be used?
 The most common areas for stamped concrete involve outdoor areas such as driveways, patios, decks, and walkways.
 However, the technique is being transferred to indoor areas as well.
 Kitchens, living rooms, and bathrooms are popular choices, ask your construction company.
 In some instances, homeowners are using stamped concrete throughout the home.
 The product provides an easy to clean surface, does not stain, and does not harbor allergens.
-If you are building or remodeling a home, consult with your local contractor on approved installation guidelines.
+If you are building or remodeling a home, consult with your local remodeling or roofing contractor in your area on approved installation guidelines.
 For comprehensive local driving directions as well as construction by state visit our local construction businesses and services site.
 Each manufacturer will have specific recommendations on suitable substrates that can be used with their product.
 For example, concrete overlays can be easily applied to already present concrete slabs.
 However, applying it to plywood surfaces may require specific deflection ratings.
 A deflection rating measures the amount of bounce produced with live and dead loads on a floor system.
 If the floor moves too much, it can produce cracks in the concrete overlay and create problems.
+Usually local roofing contractors in my area know the solution.